mscdex/ssh2/README.md

 This is a normal **streams2** Duplex Stream, with the following changes:

-* A boolean property 'allowHalfOpen' exists and behaves similarly to the property of the same name for net.Socket.
+* A boolean property `allowHalfOpen` exists and behaves similarly to the property of the same name for net.Socket.
 When the stream's end() is called, if `allowHalfOpen` is `true`, only EOF will be sent (the server can still send data if they have not already sent EOF).
 The default value for this property is `true`.

 * For shell():